Resilient, Inclusive, & Sustainable Environments (RISE)

 For winners of the RISE challenge, AGENT features their interventions, facilitates access to funding and networking opportunities, and provides technical assistance to support the proposed activity in achieving measurable results and impact.

 In natural resources sectors and contexts, preventing and addressing GBV is critical for healthy and sustainable environments as well as for realizing women’s empowerment and gender equality outcomes.
-The RISE Challenge uniquely identifies and implements interventions to prevent and respond to GBV links in environmental programming and environment-related projects.
+The RISE Challenge uniquely identifies and implements interventions to reduce and prevent GBV in environmental programming and environment-related projects.

 The grant-making window for RISE is currently closed.
 Check back for updates in late 2021 or sign up for our GBV-ENV Bulletin.
 You can see the previous Request for Applications and supporting documents below.